- by Barney Davey

 As it turns out, print-on-demand was one of the best things in the past 100 years for the business.
-It’s time now to move so the marketing of this wonderful technology catches up with the benefits the technical development have brought us.
+It’s time now to move, so the marketing of this incredible technology catches up with the benefits the technical development have brought us.

 So here goes with more thoughts on why I am against limiting digital fine art prints.

-Thanks to Alan, Maria and Daniel for commenting here.
+Thanks to Alan, Maria, and Daniel for commenting here.
 Alan, I’m glad you agree.
 Maria, yes, I am advocating against limited editions of digital fine art prints, aka giclees.
 I totally agree with your husband, Drew.
-Other than marketing gimmick, there is no justification for limited edition giclee prints.
+Other than a marketing gimmick, there is no justification for limited edition giclee prints.

-It is not always easy to take an unpopular or controversial stand on an issue, especially when those pitted against you really get the knickers in a knot.
-However, I believe this issue is too important to ignore and will continue to champion open edition digital prints because in the long run every body involved will do better as this way of thinking gains traction.
-The change is underway, it is not whether, but when limited editions of giclees becomes passe.
+It is not always easy to take an unpopular or controversial stand on an issue, especially when those pitted against you get the knickers in a knot.
+However, I believe this issue is too important to ignore and will continue to champion open edition digital prints because, in the long run, everybody involved will do better as this way of thinking gains traction.
+The change is underway, it is not whether, but when limited editions of giclees become passe.

 Limited editions arose out of necessity

 That necessity became a tradition in the art business.
 Now some dealers and artists have it in their head it makes their art “more elite” or “more marketable” or “more collectible.”
 REALLY?
 Do the research.
-For every limited edition that makes it to the secondary market and sells for greater prices than originally offered, there are thousands of limited editions that never sell out.
+For every limited edition that makes it to the secondary market and sells for greater prices than initially offered, thousands of limited editions that never sell out.
 Why bother?